Aratox-Official/UltraCalculator/README.md

 # UltraCalculator

 An ultrarare drop calculator for all of your gobattle.io fantasies.
+Web version link: [click here](https://aratox-official.github.io/UltraCalculator/)

 # Play the Game!